6 min read

-It does end up being a trail and error situation, some professional printing sites will give you a sample catalogue, or let you print samples of your images before you decide, some other places will charge you for those samples.
+It does end up being a trial and error situation, some professional printing sites will give you a sample catalogue, or let you print samples of your images before you decide, some other places will charge you for those samples.

 It sounds daunting, but it can be really fun and exciting to see what your images can potentially look like, so don't let the variety of choices discourage you from trying new things, and completing your printing journey.

 Choosing the correct place is critical, and it really comes down to your preferences and what you're trying to achieve.
-If all you wanted was a quick photo album of your kids birthday party that you can print at Walmart for a couple bucks,
+If all you wanted was a quick photo album of your kids birthday party that you can print at Walmart for a couple of bucks,

-Then suggesting you go to a high end printing shop that specializes in large prints for photo galleries makes no sense at all.
-And if you want really high quality prints for a gallery, or framing your images, or assembling and selling photo books, then going to Walmart makes no sense at all.
+Then suggesting you go to a high-end printing shop that specializes in large prints for photo galleries makes no sense at all.
+And if you want really high-quality prints for a gallery, or framing your images, or assembling and selling photo books, then going to Walmart makes no sense at all.

-A local high end professional shop might provide assistance in the entire process, and suggest what's best for your needs and use their experience to your advantage, a low end photo-lab might give you easy, fast and mediocre results.
+A local high-end professional shop might provide assistance in the entire process, and suggest what's best for your needs and use their experience to your advantage, a low-end photo-lab might give you easy, fast and mediocre results.

-Doing it online might require you to figure everything on your own and printing multiple tests to figure out what you want, and charge you for those tests and shipping, but it can also help people decide and simplify the process.
+Doing it online might require you to figure everything on your own and print multiple tests to figure out what you want, and charge you for those tests and shipping, but it can also help people decide and simplify the process.
 And for some, that matters, that is valuable.

-Regardless of what you choose, and which way you end up going, choosing the right place can enhance your experiences, make your process rewarding, and give you great end results, which is the reason why you started this whole odyssey to begin with, so choose carefully.
+Regardless of what you choose, and which way you end up going, choosing the right place can enhance your experiences, make your process rewarding, and give you great end results, which is the reason why you started this whole odyssey, to begin with, so choose carefully.

 You can watch the full piece here: